USCbiostats/BinaryDosage/README.md

 After doing an analysis, the user may want to extract a SNP from the data set for further analysis.
 This can be done using the getsnp function.
 By default the function returns a list with the dosage values for all the subjects.
-The genetype probabilities can be added to the list by setting the dosageonly option to FALSE.
+The genotype probabilities can be added to the list by setting the dosageonly option to FALSE.
 See the help files or the vignette “extractingsnps” for more information.